 More Subscriber Complaints

 An increased email marketing frequency will result in a decreased complaint rate.
 However, this is not a good thing at all.
-This is because the greater the number of emails you have sent, the lesser the impact of each complaint you receive will be.
+This is because the greater the emails you have sent, the lesser impact of each complaint you receive will be.
 In other words, you are risking customer satisfaction in exchange for intensive email marketing.

 Effects of Under-Mailing

 Let’s say that at some point, you have bombarded your email subscribers with tons of marketing emails.
 Many of your annoyed subscribers opted out of your mailing list.
-In an attempt to pacify your remaining subscribers, you decided to greatly reduce the number of emails you send.
+Consequently, to pacify your remaining subscribers, you decided to greatly reduce the number of emails you send.
 To your surprise, you are still not getting the results you desire.
 Then, you realize you have under-mailed them.
 Yes, under-mailing is also not a good thing.